 Cadets can be promoted twice per school year and when designated as the Academy's Cadet of the Quarter.
-During the school year promotion eligibility is based on semester academic performance, merits/demerits, class conduct (PACE grade), school participation, teacher recommendations (2 or more non-recs will disqualify a cadet from promotion), tardies/absenteeism (10 or more unexcused tardies and 7 or more absences per semester), disciplinary referrals, YPFT score (SSgt's and above), and SMI/MI recommendations for that promotion period.
+During the school year promotion eligibility is based on semester academic performance, merits/demerits, class conduct (PACE grade), school participation, teacher merit/demerit recommendations, tardies/absenteeism (10 or more unexcused tardies and 7 or more absences per semester), disciplinary referrals, current passing YPFT score, and SMI/MI recommendations for that promotion period.

-At times it may be necessary or desireable to conduct an accelerated promotion in order to fill crucial leadership gaps within the rank structure or based on noteworthy achievement.
+At times it may be necessary or desirable to conduct an accelerated promotion in order to fill crucial leadership gaps within the rank structure or based on noteworthy achievement.
 This may only be done under unique circumstances and with the explicit recommendation by the SMI and approval by the Principal.